sabnanih/sabnanih.github.io/_posts/2020-05-14-IMDB-TV-Series-Analysis.md

 {% include fig4a.html %}

-Looking at the components of $$\delta$$ by genre in Fig 4b, we can see that median episode ratings are fairly similar across genres but TV show rating is higher for *Animation* and *Documentary*.
+Again, it is unclear as to why these two particular genres tend to have more overrated shows.
+So, I wanted to look at the components of $$\delta$$ by genre.
+In Fig 4b, it can be seen that median episode ratings are fairly similar across genres but TV show rating is higher for *Animation* and *Documentary*.
 Thus, their overratedness is explained more by higher TV show rating instead of lower median episode rating.

 ![Image](/images/fig4b.png)